Rydberg Atomic Receivers for Multi-Band Communications and Sensing: System Model

 \section{System Model}

-Consider the multi-band RARE system as illustrated in Fig.~\ref{img:RARE-MSAC} (a).
+Consider the multi-band RARE system illustrated in Fig.~\ref{img:RARE-MSAC} (a).
 Multi-band signals spanning the frequency range from sub-6G to THz are simultaneously detected to offer diverse CommunSense services.
-For {classical} receivers, measuring these signals necessitates multiple antennas and {RF} front-end circuits due to the largely separated frequency bands~\cite{Multiband_Sim2020,Multiband_Abo2024}.
+For {classical} receivers, measuring these signals necessitates multiple antennas and {RF} front-end circuits due to the wavelength-dependent antenna size~\cite{Multiband_Sim2020,Multiband_Abo2024}.
 However, a single RARE is sufficient to capture them by exploiting the multi-level electron transitions as depicted in Fig.~\ref{img:RARE-MSAC} (b).
-Relevant models are described in the sub-sections.
+Relevant models are described in this section.